-Recently DSP held a webinar entitled ‘What’s On Your Watch List?
+Recently DSP-Explorer held a webinar entitled ‘What’s On Your Watch List?
 An Azure Machine Learning Analysis’, in which we demonstrated how to create a film recommendation system on Azure Machine Learning [watch here].

 Following this, we wanted to demonstrate how Azure Machine Learning can be used to deploy models to Excel, allowing anybody to interact with the model by simply downloading the spreadsheet.